SpEZiiL/commoncodes/raw/README.md

    the `m` command
   In web pages, the text is made italic and is underlined
   In man pages, the text is only underlined
-* `mc` - _message control_
-  Formats the text the same way as square brackets, parenthesis and ellipsis are displayed in the `m` command
 * `cb`/`cbo` - _curly brace (open)_
   Inserts an open curly brace
 * `cbc` - _curly brace closed_